Registration Open for 2020 Court Interpreter Orientation WorkshopsPosted on Dec 12, 2019 in News & Reports, Press Releases

-HONOLULU – The Hawaii State Judiciary is seeking individuals who speak English and another language, as well as certified sign language interpreters to become court interpreters.
-Register today for one of the workshops.
-This is a mandatory requirement to become a Judiciary court interpreter.
+The Hawaii State Judiciary is seeking individuals who speak English and another language to become court interpreters.
+Register today for one of the workshops, completion of which is a mandatory requirement.

-Kauai: March 5-6 at the Kauai Courthouse in Lihue
+Kauai: March 10-11 at the Puuhonua Kaulike Courthouse in Lihue

-Hawaii Island (Hilo): March 14-15 at the Hilo Courthouse
+Hawaii Island (Hilo): March 19-20 at the Hale Kaulike Courthouse in Hilo

 The deadline to register is January 31.
 Registration forms are available on the Judiciary’s website and from the Office on Equality and Access to the Courts at 808-539-4860.

 In collaboration with the State Office of Language Access, the workshop registration fee is offered at only $50 (valued at $150).

 Individuals seeking to become a court interpreter must also pass a written English proficiency exam, court interpreter ethics exam, and criminal background check.

 Court interpreters are independent contractors and not Judiciary employees.
 They assist the courts in providing access to justice to court customers with limited English proficiency.
 Depending on their performance on written and oral exams, court interpreters are paid $25 to $55 per hour with a two-hour minimum.

 For more information, contact the Office on Equality and Access to the Courts at OEAC@courts.hawaii.gov or 808-539-4860.